-Each candidate is required to also register directly with WellSpring for the residential component of this unit.
+Each candidate must also register directly with the WellSpring centre for this unit.

 Upon successful completion of this unit, it is expected that students will be able to: